agiliq/mason/README.rst

 -------------
-Django-Buildr
+Django-Mason
 -------------

-Django-Buildr is a service that allows you to generate django project templates easily.
+Django-Mason is a service that allows you to generate django project templates easily.

 -----
 Usage